 Over the years, Jesus got to me in a wonderful way.
 Calm and lightness of heart replaced the heaviness.
 I rediscovered hope and faith.
 “He made my feet like the feet of a deer; he caused me to stand on the heights” (Psalm 18:33).
 And I long to see other singles reach those heights.

 I know.
 I can hear you sigh.
 It sounds like a consolation prize.

 It’s not.
 I beg you to trust me on that.

 And one of the gateways, the first steps towards that lightness, is embracing the truth that God cares.

 That detached, vaguely irritated God that you imagine?
 That’s not the God of the Bible.
 Run, don’t walk, from any un-Biblical theology that says your tears are misplaced before God.
 They are recorded on his scroll.

 If you know someone this post might bless, please feel free to share it on social media.
 Thanks so much!

 * I’m happy to say I’ve never once gotten this cliche from anyone at my church.

-** I am not diminishing God’s wisdom providence.
+** I am not diminishing God’s wisdom or providence.
 I’m simply saying that they are not always the right message to relieve someone’s hurt, and I believe Scripture bears that out.